ALANVF/Star-lang-specification/design/generics.md

 - Macros

 TBD:
-- Literal integers
+- Literals (such as integers)

 ## Special cases
-Because I don't want to add variadic templates, the `Func` type will be a special case in terms of generic parameters.
+Because I don't want to add variadic type arguments, the `Func` type will be a special case in terms of generic parameters.
 Its type definition would look something like `Func[Ret, Args...]` since methods can take any number of parameters.
 I'll probably explain this more at some other point.

+## Future considerations
+- Variadic type arguments
+- Scala-like "kinds"
+- Labeled type parameters

 ## Syntax
-Classes:
+Classes/protocols:
 ```swift
 type T1
 type T2